oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 etc.).
 Properties are used by template authors to provide configuration values to TOSCA entities that indicate their *desired state* when they are instantiated.
-The value of a property can be retrieved using the `$get_property` function within TOSCA Service Templates.
+The value of a property can be retrieved using the `$get_property` function within TOSCA service templates.

 The following is the list of recognized keynames for a TOSCA property
 definition: